dgollub/jobcan-bot/README.md

 ## Configuration

-The configuration is done in a TOML file.
-The default is `config.toml` and is expected to be in the same folder as the executable.
-See [config.toml.example](config.toml.example) for the available configuration options.
+The configuration is done in a `.env` file.
+It is expected to be in the same folder as the executable.
+See [.env.example](.env.example) for the available configuration options.

+### Slack integration

+You can also configure this bot to automatically post a message to a specific Slack channel after punshing into Jobcan.
+You will need to set the `SLACK_USER_TOKEN` environment variable (or set it in your `.env` file).
+Then you can specify the channel and message via the `--slack-channel` (default: `#standup`) and `--slack-message` command line arguments.

+By default `--slack-message` will use the same message you specified for Jobcan.

 ## Copyright